 How to Fix the Mummy Tummy

 Ah, the dreaded mummy tummy.
 Not so yummy feeling for lots of ladies and getting rid of it is often the stated goal of post pregnancy workouts.
-That bulging lower belly area that many women would give up their pinky finger to lose.
-You can thank those post-pregnancy pounds for this left over baby belly, but more importantly your Diastasis Recti (DR) plays a starring role.
+Of course, gaining fat during pregnancy can be a factor of this, but more importantly your Diastasis Recti (DR) plays a starring role.

-DR was covered in the prenatal article, but to recap it is the separation of the rectus abdominis muscle that often occurs in pregnancy.
-A diastasis is a two finger or more width separation of the rectus muscle sideways.
-The muscle gets overstretched and the abdominal contents exert pressure anteriorly, so the muscle begins to separate and the connective tissue becomes weakened.
+DR was covered in the prenatal article, but to recap it is the resulting separation of the rectus abdominis muscles that often occurs in pregnancy, as the linea alba becomes stretched and remains lax postpartum.
+A diastasis is commonly thought to be a two finger or more width separation of the rectus muscle bellies from the midline.
+The abdominal wall stretches (often, a lot), and so the connective tissue can widen leaving the recti bellies with a gap between them.
 This is one reason why your postpartum clients may still look 4 months pregnant when their baby is a year old.
 No one likes to be asked when they’re due when they’re not even pregnant anymore, right?

 Step 1: Retraining the Breath

-It might seems simple, but you will have to teach them how to breathe again.
-You will likely encounter women with flared ribcages and paradoxical breathing (read Mike Robertson’s breathing work here to understand proper diaphragmatic breathing).
-They are in a state of constant inhalation, which is wreaking havoc on their posture and their ability to contract the abdominals.
-The anterior abdominals therefore have no chance to return to their pre-pregnancy length, and overactive hip flexors trying to stabilize the pelvis in lieu of this are keeping them in an anterior pelvic tilt.
-All one big, rib-flaring, unstable, inefficient breathing cycle.
+It might seem simple, but you will have to teach them how to breathe again.
+You will likely encounter women with flared ribcages and paradoxical breathing (read Mike Robertson’s breathing work here to understand proper diaphragmatic breathing using the core).
+They could be constantly breathing through the chest and shoulders, which is wreaking havoc on their posture and their ability to stabilize the core.
+We’re left with one big, rib-flaring, unstable, inefficient core.

-Get them breathing properly and watch the ribcage become pulled down and hip flexors begin to relax.
+We want the client to feel a gentle softening of their pelvic floor and abdominals on their inhale breath, and a gentle contraction of their pelvic floor and abdominals on their exhale breath.
+Get them breathing properly and watch the ribcage become aligned in a better position over the pelvis.
 Only then you will actually get proper abdominal contraction and compression to close the DR. Molly Galbraith wrote a great article on a case study with this exact issue, and will show you how to fix it.

 Step 2: Retraining the Abdominals

 There are going to be some jiggly bits and bellies going on, and that’s perfectly normal.
-Ladies recently postpartum will likely have a tough time getting a solid abdominal contraction, especially in the lower rectus region.
+Ladies recently postpartum will likely feel like are having a tough time getting a solid abdominal contraction, especially in the lower rectus region.
 They might feel like there are no abdominal muscles left, like they have a serious case of abdominal amnesia.
 Those muscles have been overstretched, not functioning at capacity for months, and don’t know how to turn on anymore.
 Practice makes perfect here.

 What abdominal exercises should you do?
-Elevators and contractions should be in every workout and every day life.
-These will begin strengthening the transverse abdominis in order to compress the abdominal contents to help close the DR. Low level dead bug activation exercises will be their new best friend in order for the anterior abdominals to pull the pelvis into a more neutral position.
-Refer to Robertson’s article “Core Training for Smart Folks” for the progressions to follow.
+As mentioned, the diaphragmatic breathing exercises for the core should be in every workout and every day life.
+These will begin reprogramming the pelvic floor and transverse abdominis in order to gain tension in the linea alba and help close the DR. Low level dead bug exercises, side planks, pallof presses, and carry exercises will be their new best friend in order for the client to train their alignment and recruit their deep core muscles.

-Be cautious of rotation exercises and any loaded exercise where they core has to stabilize heavily.
+Be cautious of rotation exercises and any loaded exercise where the core has to stabilize a ton.
 When your client is going from supine to seated or standing, get them into the habit of rolling to their side before coming up instead of jackknifing up and bulging the belly.
 And, be sure your clients know that front loading baby carriers need to go until that DR is closed as to avoid increased pressure on the abdomen.

 Step 3: Retraining the Pelvic Floor